3commas-io/3commas-official-api-docs/README.md

 * For `GET` endpoints, parameters must be sent as a `query string`.
-* For `POST`, `PUT`, and `DELETE` endpoints, the parameters may be sent as a `query string` or in the `request body` with content type `application/x-www-form-urlencoded`.
+* For `POST`, `PUT`, and `DELETE` endpoints, the parameters may be sent as a `query string` or in the `request body` with content type `application/x-www-form-urlencoded` or `application/json`.
 You may mix parameters between both the `query string` and `request body` if you wish to do so.
 * Parameters may be sent in any order.
 * If a parameter sent in both the `query string` and `request body`, the